 Step 3: Get Ready to Begin

-The national office will notify you by letter once your chapter is approved, and you’ll receive welcome materials.
-Once your chapter is approved, you will have access to the NHS Handbook and member-only portions of this website.
+The national office will notify you by email with your login information once your chapter is approved.
+You’ll then receive a letter and welcome materials.
+You will also have access to the NHS Handbook and NHS affiliate-only portions of this website.
 These resources will help your chapter to develop:

-- Chapter bylaws, including determining membership criteria and an outline for completing service projects.
+- Chapter bylaws, including determining student membership criteria and an outline for completing service projects.
+Download a sample here.

 - Chapter service projects, meetings, and other activities to build and support an active chapter at your school.